 - Primary Controller.
 A specific controller device specified in the Homes panel that should be always-on and is required for certain features.
-Provides Automation support, and central control over certain devices including Denon receivers, Honeywell Thermostats, nVidia Shield, and others that only support one connection at a time.
-A Primary Controller (always an iOS, iPadOS, tvOS, or macOS device running Roomie Remote) is specified explicitly in the Homes panel, and is recommended for most environments while required for others.
+Provides Automation support, Alexa voice control support, and central control over certain devices including Denon receivers, Honeywell Thermostats, nVidia Shield, and others that only support one connection at a time.
+A Primary Controller (always an iOS, iPadOS, tvOS, or macOS device running Roomie Remote) is specified explicitly in the Homes panel, and is recommended for all environments while required for others.
 Some specific devices such as Honeywell Thermostats require a Primary Controller designated in the Homes panel.
 In general, if you use any dedicated device or macOS system that does not sleep for Roomie Remote, it is always a good idea to specify a Primary Controller. - Sign in With Apple account.
 Enables Amazon Alexa control and other features.
 If you will be using Alexa control, you will need to establish a Roomie Remote Sign in With Apple account through the app.
-This is setup when you first launch the app, and you can reset it or change options by deleting it from Apple's Settings app and running Roomie Remote fresh. - You do not need an account if you will not be using Alexa Control.
-However, the new Sign in With Apple accounts introduced in Version 8 are designed to be privacy-centric.
+This is setup when you first launch the app, and you can reset it or change options by deleting it from Apple's Settings app and running Roomie Remote fresh.

+The Sign in With Apple accounts introduced in Version 8 are privacy-centric.
 You can opt out of providing an email address and even a name.
-We strongly recommend establishing a Sign in With Apple account at first launch to enable all features as no identifying information whatsoever is required by this process. - Rooms.
+No identifying information whatsoever is required by this process, but the overall process is required on each device running Roomie.

+- Rooms.
 A Room is a physical space in your home or office, wherever you are using Roomie Remote.
 You can create as many as you need.
 Number of controlled rooms may be limited by your subscription level. - Devices.
 A Device is a thing you want to control with Roomie Remote.
 For example, a TV set, a thermostat, a wireless speaker, or a video camera.
 Number of controlled devices may be limited by your subscription level. - Activities.
 Activities are what you do in Roomie Remote; watch television, listen to music, control your thermostat, these are all Activities.
 Activities are created automatically when you add a Device; you can also create them manually.
 Number of Activities may be limited by your subscription level. - Action Panel.
 The visual layout of the controls and buttons for a Device. - Logo Tray.
 At the bottom of many Action Panels is the logo for the Device.
-Tap the logo to bring up additional commands on the Logo Tray.
+Tap the logo to bring up additional commands on the Logo Tray. - Dashboard.

-• Dashboard.
 Shows recently used Activities and their Rooms in a single view.
 Roomie Remote reads "Home Dashboard" when you are viewing the Dashboard.
 Tap "Home Dashboard" to see a context-sensitive menu.
 You may see the name of your Home instead of the word "Home".